Detailed Guide to Local Cuisine of the Philippines: Traditional Filipino Food & Delicacies

 “To” or “Tola/Tinola” refers to a ginger soup, in this case a ginger and fish soup, and “Kil” or “Kilawin/Kinilaw” refers to raw seafood marinated in vinegar and citrus.

 Together, they give the diner 3 different ways to enjoy fresh seafood, giving them 3 vastly different textures and flavor profiles.
-Numerous restaurants in a Cebu itinerary still specialize in serving only SuToKil and should be added in your Cebu tours itinerary.
+Numerous Filipino restaurants still specialize in serving only SuToKil and should be added to your Cebu tours itinerary.

 Chef’s Tip: While Visayas cuisine places specializing in SuToKil are a little bit harder to find now, most places serving Filipino food in the Visayas region, especially those near the water, would have all three dishes that can be ordered separately.